kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch.md

   `serviceAccountName` is an optional field supported by KubeDB Operator (version 0.13.0 and higher) that can be used to specify a custom service account to fine tune role based access control.

-  If this field is left empty, the KubeDB operator will create a service account name matching Elasticsearch crd name.
+  If this field is left empty, the KubeDB operator will create a service account name matching Elasticsearch CRD name.
 Role and RoleBinding that provide necessary access permissions will also be generated automatically for this service account.

   If a service account name is given, but there's no existing service account by that name, the KubeDB operator will create one, and Role and RoleBinding that provide necessary access permissions will also be generated for this service account.